Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Extended Related Work

 \paragraph{Graph generation} Graph generation methods are typically categorized into two main groups. \emph{Autoregressive models} build graphs by progressively adding nodes and edges~\citep{you2018graphrnn,jangsimple}.
 Their main advantage is computational efficiency, since they do not need to materialize the full adjacency matrix.
 However, they depend on an arbitrary node ordering to transform the graph into a sequence, either learned or defined through complex algorithms, which breaks permutation equivariance.
 In contrast, \emph{one-shot models} generate the entire graph at once, thereby preserving permutation equivariance.
 Many approaches have been explored in this class, starting with GVAEs~\citep{kipf2016variational} and GANs~\citep{martinkus2022spectre}.
 Following their success in other modalities such as images, diffusion models~\citep{ho2020denoising,lipmanflow,songscore} quickly emerged as the dominant approach for graph generation.

 \paragraph{Graph diffusion models} Diffusion models can be grouped according to two criteria: whether they operate in continuous or discrete state spaces, and whether they train on a continuous or discrete time axis.
 Discrete-time diffusion models~\citep{austin2021structured,ho2020denoising} were successfully adapted to graph generation, with discrete-state models~\citep{chen2023efficient,vignac2022digress} showing an advantage over their continuous-state counterparts~\citep{jo2022score,niu2020permutation}.
 However, these models relied on a fixed time discretization during training, which limited their flexibility.
 They were later extended to continuous-time, both in continuous~\citep{lipmanflow,songscore} and discrete state spaces~\citep{campbell2022continuous,gat2024discrete,loudiscrete}, and also adapted to graph generation, once again confirming the superiority of discrete-state approaches~\citep{siraudin2025cometh,qinmadeira2024defog,xu2024discrete}.
-Previous graph diffusion models relied on Laplacian decompositions but pursue objectives that differ from ours.
+Previous graph diffusion models relied on Laplacian decompositions but pursued objectives that differ from ours.
 Regarding ~\cite{minellogenerating}, the approach is fundamentally different from ours: it generates approximate eigenvalues and eigenvectors and then reconstructs the adjacency matrix through a separate prediction module, whereas we embed structural information in the latent space by feeding eigenvectors and eigenvalues to the encoder.
 Concerning \cite{zhusdmg}, the scope of the paper is different from ours.
 The authors focus on representation learning using graph diffusion models, while our method is evaluated solely for generation.
-In contrast to traditional graph diffusion models that target the whole adjacency matrix, they train their model to reconstruct only the low-frequency Laplacian eigenvectors.
-Overall, these methods aim to reconstruct spectral components of the Laplacian, whereas we use them to encode structural information into the latent space.
+In contrast to traditional graph diffusion models that target the entire adjacency matrix, these models train on only the low-frequency Laplacian eigenvectors.
+Overall, these methods aim to reconstruct the Laplacian's spectral components, whereas we use them to encode structural information in the latent space.